 Among the main attractions in Melbourne include Federation Square, Flinders Street Station, Queen Victoria Market, Crown Casino and Southbank.
 Those who love nature and animals would find the Great Ocean Road, Yarra Valley, Melbourne Zoo/Healesville Sanctuary and Melbourne Aquarium of particular interest.
 If you’re looking for some more places of tourist interest, do check out Phillip Island, Sovereign Hill, Dandenong Ranges/Puffing Billy, Docklands, National Gallery of Victoria, Melbourne Museum, Melbourne Observation Deck, Grampians, The Arts Centre, Mornington Peninsula, The Snowfield, and the Melbourne Cricket Ground (MCG).

-For more information about student life in Perth please visit Study Melbourne.
+For more information about student life in Melbourne please visit Study Melbourne.

 37/1989 A, Bhattathiripad Road,